Major Cities of Novegrad

 Much of Iěneslina is still dominated by residential districts and local businesses in the downtown.
 Iěneslina University, located on the shores of the lake, is the center of Karelian studies and the Karelian Language Academy.
 In the western outskirts of the city are the major foundries and other metal processing and refining centers.
 Much of the eastern coast of the Iěneslina Inlet is being developed as new roads, homes, and stores are being built, especially near the southern end around the new town of Alahaine-Ääneslinna (Lower Iěneslina).

-Sihtikáre (Komi: Syktyvkar Сыктывкар) is the capital of the Komi Republic, located at the confluence of the Syktyv/Syzóla and Výčegda Rivers.
+Sihtikáre, known in Komi as Syktyvkar (Сыктывкар), is the capital of the Komi Republic, located at the confluence of the Syktyv/Syzóla and Výčegda Rivers.
 It has a population of 258,000.

 Sihtikáre is spread over several islands, connected to one another by 11 bridges.
 Development on the islands is relatively recent, coming as the result of recent growth.
 The islands are generally home to residential and commercial areas.
 The business and industrial centers of the city are all located in the main part of the city, to the west of the Syzóla and Výčegda Rivers.
 Komi is the dominant language of the city, although knowledge of Novegradian is universal.
 Outside Sihtikáre, and even within it, traditional Komi culture is largely preserved, although nomadism has given was to a sedentary lifestyle.
 The forests near Ozyriáge and Sedkyrkéśe are known for a very wide variety of mushrooms used in traditional Komi cuisine.

-For more information on other cities, there is an Interactive Map available.
-(May not work properly on older browsers or small resolutions)
+For information on other cities not listed below, there is an Interactive Map available.